McUsr/FB/Docs/technical/namingconventions.md

 see folder structure.

-* Naming conventions for dropin delegates/executionors.
+* Naming conventions used by dropin delegates/executionors.

+* Naming conventions for scripts of various kinds

 ## Periodic backup destination folder structure